openstack/diskimage-builder/README.md

 nova metadata API, after which a configuration management system can take over (until the next deploy, when it all starts over from scratch).

-Existing flavours
+Existing elements
 -----------------

-Flavours are found in the subdirectory flavours.
-Each flavour is in a directory named after the flavour itself.
-Flavours *should* have a README.md in the root of the flavour directory describing what it is for.
+Elements are found in the subdirectory elements.
+Each element is in a directory named after the element itself.
+Elements *should* have a README.md in the root of the element directory describing what it is for.

-Writing a flavour
+Writing an element
 -----------------

 Make as many of the following subdirectories as you need, depending on what part of the process you need to customise:

 * block-device-size.d: Alter the size (in GB) of the disk image.
-This is useful when a particular flavour will require a certain minimum (or maximum) size.
+This is useful when a particular element will require a certain minimum (or maximum) size.
   You can either error and stop the build, or adjust the size to match.
-  NB: Due to the current simple implementation, the last output value wins so this should be used rarely - only one flavour in a mix can reliably set a size.
+  NB: Due to the current simple implementation, the last output value wins so this should be used rarely - only one element in a mix can reliably set a size.

  * outputs: $IMAGE\_SIZE={size_in_GB}